surajthecreator003/NetFlix-Gpt/README.md

 - Bug FIx if the user is not loggd in       redirect route to login page and viceversa
 - Sign Up user Display name and Profile Bug fixed
 - Unsubscribed to the OnAuthStateChanged callback
-- Added hard coded valurs to constant.js
+- Added hard coded values to constant.js
 - Registered for TMDB Api and got access token
 - Get Data from TMDB Now Playing List API